DevExpress/dotnet-eud/interface-elements-for-desktop/articles/print-preview/print-preview-for-winforms/zooming/zoom-print-preview-by-entering-a-zoom-factor.md

 ---
 title: Zoom Print Preview by Entering a Zoom Factor
 ---
+# Zoom Print Preview by Entering a Zoom Factor
 To zoom to a specific zoom factor, do one of the following.
 * Click the **Zooming** dropdown list button.
 The following list will be invoked.